JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_3.md

 ![](../img/lecture_3_20.png)

 !!! warning
     I don't really understand the difference between the two models given on the slides (and shown above).
 Are they both Markov chains?
+In the second model, the probability of an event depends not just on the previous node but on the previous node of the previous node.
 Jesse went over this only very briefly in lecture.

 ### Unobserved Variables